monix/monix.io/_tut/docs/3x/reactive/observable.md

 // o1: 3
 ```

-If it were `PublishSubject`, the subscriber would not receive any elements because the `source` has processed everything
+If it were a `PublishSubject`, the subscriber would not receive any elements because the `source` has processed everything
 before subscription.

 ### Doing it the pure way

 As you probably noticed, `ConnectableObservable` is not very pure because the time of subscription can completely change the result
 and the original `source` is processed only once.
-Monix also exposes `publishSelector` and `pipeThroughSelector` which allow
+Monix also exposes `publishSelector` and `pipeThroughSelector` which allows
-to take advantage of Hot `Observable` in more controlled and purely functional fashion.
+you to take advantage of Hot `Observable`s in more controlled and purely functional fashion.

 ```tut:silent
 implicit val s = Scheduler.global